Virus is pummeling Europe's eateries — and winter is coming

 A restaurant remains “a place where very special moments are celebrated,” said Griet Grassin of the Italian restaurant Tartufo on the outskirts of Brussels.
 “It’s not just the food, but it’s the well-being.”

+Italian Premier Giuseppe Conte announced that restaurants and bars will be required to shut at 6 p.m. daily for at least a month.
+Most restaurants in Italy usually don’t even start to serve dinner before 8 p.m.
+Milan has already seen protests over a local curfew that took effect Thursday.

+In Spain, Prime Minister Pedro Sánchez declared a national curfew from 11 p.m.-6 a.m. and said he would ask lawmakers to keep in place until May.
+The curfew starting Sunday night means Spaniards will have to watch the clock if they want to indulge their love for a late, leisurely meal with friends.
+The measure could end chances for the recovery of the country’s large nightlight industry.

-This time, the closures are particularly painful because they might stretch into the Christmas season, nixing everything from pre-holiday office drinks to a special meal on the day.
+The reduced hours that businesses can stay open and people are allowed to be out is particularly painful since they might stretch into the Christmas holiday season, nixing everything from pre-holiday office drinks to a special New Year's meal.

 When it comes to purely calories and vitamins, “of course we can live without restaurants,” said food historian professor Peter Scholliers.